kubafeqt/MouseHandleXY/README.md

 - Press **Left Control twice within 250 (or setted) milliseconds** to toggle keyboard mouse control on or off.

-**When mouse control by keyboard is enabled:**
-- Press **Left Shift** to enable or disable precise cursor control or slow down fast cursor control to normal cursor speed.
-- Press **Left Alt** to enable or disable fast cursor control or go back to latest mouse cursor speed.

-> **Cursor step size**: Normal = 10px, Precise = 2px, Fast = 50px

 ## Controls

 - **Move cursor**: Hold arrow keys or **W / A / S / D**